| Home | Mission | Events | Membership | History |

 battle axe with wrapped haft

-The sagas say that axe hafts were sometimes wrapped with iron or other metals to reduce the possibility that the haft would break when used to parry edged weapons, or when otherwise stressed.
 The historical axe shown to the left dates from after the end of the Viking age, but shows how axe hafts might have been wrapped in the Viking age.
 A detail of the wrap is shown to the right.

 The haft is probably not original, but it is certainly ancient.
 The bend near the head is clearly intentional, part of the design of the weapon.
 The bend helps maximize the transfer of power from arm, shoulder, and upper body to the contact point of the edge with its target.
 The weapon jumps into the hand and becomes a natural extension of the arm.